-San Francisco is a great city, and it’s not like there isn’t enough to do here on the weekends.
-But sometimes you just need to escape for a few hours, and luckily, this lovely city is surrounded by spectacular scenery, beautiful beaches and small towns perfect for day trips.
-Whether you’re looking to unwind after a long week or want a proper change of scenery, this list will introduce you to new destinations or show you old favorites in a new light.
-From wine-tasting in the Santa Cruz Mountains to vintage-hunting in Sebastopol or feeling the sand between your toes in an old Portuguese fishing town, you’re sure to find a short trip worth taking.
+San Francisco is a great city—and it’s not like there isn’t enough to do here on the weekends—but sometimes you just need to escape for a bit.
+Luckily, this lovely city is surrounded by spectacular scenery, beautiful beaches and small towns perfect for day trips.
+From wine-tasting in the Santa Cruz mountains to vintage-hunting in Sebastopol, you’re sure to find a short trip worth taking on this list.

 Tiburon and Angel Island

 40 mins by car; 20 mins by ferry